WCS19/Discord-Bots/README.md

 # Custom Discord Bots

 As a frequent user of discord I wanted to create a variety of discord bots that have different and unique functionality.
 This repository contains a collection of custom Discord bots that I am working on, each designed with unique functionalities aimed at enhancing Discord's server experience.
-The bots include an initial test bot for basic operations/an initial setup, a multi-function bot(weather, reminders, & polls), a reminder bot, and a youtube audio bot.
+The bots include an initial test bot for basic operations/an initial setup, a multi-function bot(weather, welcome messages, & polls), a reminder bot, and a youtube audio bot.
 This README will guide you through the setup, configuration, and usage of these bots.

 ## Overview of Bots